-They will save your time with their marketplace of flexible news websites that offer sponsored content placements, share your PR materials with the leading news publishers and influencers worldwide, save money, choosing the websites, and paying for posts on the selected websites only with no monthly charges or hidden fees.
+They will save you time with their marketplace of flexible news websites that offer sponsored content placements.
+They will also share your PR materials with leading news publishers and influencers worldwide.
+You can save money by choosing the websites you want to work with and paying for posts on those selected websites only, with no monthly charges or hidden fees.

 What to do if you are shadowbanned?

 Fortunately, lifting a shadowban doesn’t take long.
-In most cases, Twitter stops being invisible within 48-72 hours.
-And according to experience, it’s best to leave your account alone until that point.
-There’s no way to petition or stop a shadowban once you got it, and twitting more during that time can lead you to another ban once the initial one has ended.
-That means that you can have a new ban every day, leaving your posts invisible for a longer period.
+In most cases, your Twitter account will stop being invisible within 48-72 hours.
+According to experience, it’s best to leave your account alone during that period.
+There’s no way to petition or stop a shadowban once you’ve received it, and tweeting more during that time can lead to another ban once the initial one has ended.
+That means you could have a new ban every day, leaving your posts invisible for a longer period.

-However, your profile is blocked longer than that period, you can contact Twitter to see if its support team can help you with it.
+However, if your profile remains blocked longer than that period, you can contact Twitter to see if its support team can help you.

-Once the ban is lifted, you can make some actions to ensure it doesn’t happen again.
-You have to keep in mind Twitter organizes users’ feeds with popular and relevant content.
-It wants to provide you with content that it thinks you’ll engage with the most, and on the contrary – to hide posts that it considers spam, harmful or violent.
+Once the ban is lifted, you can take steps to ensure it doesn’t happen again.
+Keep in mind that Twitter organizes users’ feeds with popular and relevant content.
+It wants to provide you with content that it thinks you’ll engage with the most and, conversely, to hide posts that it considers spammy, harmful, or violent.

 Ways to Remove Shadowban:

 It’s very important that once you are shadowbanned, you need to completely stop tweeting.

 A few days later, naturally go about your feed, meaning don’t repeat tweets or use bots and apps to increase your followers, retweets or likes.